gear-foundation/gear-wiki/docs/examples/gnft-721.md

         .expect("Failed to encode or reply with `<NFTMetadata as Metadata>::State` from `state()`");
 }
 ```
-You can also write a separate crate for reading a state, in which you can specify functions that will return the desired values from the `IoNFT` state (For example [gear-dapps/non-fungible-token/state](https://github.com/gear-dapps/non-fungible-token/tree/master/state)):
+To display only necessary certain values from the state, you need to write a separate crate.
+In this crate, specify functions that will return the desired values from the `IoNFT` state.
+For example - [gear-dapps/non-fungible-token/state](https://github.com/gear-dapps/non-fungible-token/tree/master/state):

 ```rust
 #[metawasm]